Blue Fire Ijen 2026: Visitor Access Update

 - Prepare physically for uphill trekking

-- Understand that Blue Fire viewing is not available at this time
+- Understand that Blue Fire viewing is not guaranteed and depends on daily safety clearance

-If your primary goal is Blue Fire photography, consider postponing until reopening is officially announced.
+If your primary goal is Blue Fire photography, consider flexible travel dates and confirm real-time conditions before departure.

 Frequently Asked Questions